Copyright © 2011-2013 ForgeRock AS

 OpenAM now ships with multiple .war files.
 You no longer have to build custom .war files for core server-only or distributed authentication UI installations for example.

-In earlier versions the default root suffix DN for OpenAM
+In versions before OpenAM 10.1.0 the default root suffix DN for OpenAM

 configuration and profile data was